ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-wallace-rats-concise-ta-stores.md

 ### The $$tas-list-purpose Type

 The $$tas-list-purpose type provides an extensible means of expressions actions for which the corresponding keys are applicable.
-For example, trust anchors in a concise-ta-store-map with purpose field set to eat may not be used to verification certification paths.
+For example, trust anchors in a concise-ta-store-map with purpose field set to eat may not be used to verify certification paths.
 Extended key usage values corresponding to each purpose listed below (except for certificate) are defined in a companion specification.

 ~~~~~~
 $$tas-list-purpose /= "cots"